 For C Items

 This is where most operations leave money on the table.
 C items accumulate.
-They sit.
 They get reordered out of habit.
 Review your C list quarterly and ask three questions for each item: Is it still selling?
 Is the margin worth the carrying cost?
-Would a customer notice if we stopped stocking it?
+Would a customer notice if you stopped stocking it?
+Items that fail all three should be discontinued or liquidated.

 Common Mistakes in ABC Analysis